portainer/portainer-docs/docs/source/templates.rst

 Build and host your own templates
 =================================

+The simplest way to use your own templates is to bind mount your own template file directly into the Portainer container, see :doc:`Configuration <configuration>`.

-You can build your own container that will use `Nginx <https://hub.docker.com/_/nginx/>`_ to serve the templates definitions.
+You can also build your own container that will use `Nginx <https://hub.docker.com/_/nginx/>`_ to serve the templates definitions.

 Clone the `Portainer templates repository <https://github.com/portainer/templates>`_, edit the templates file, build and run the container: